tx-pts-dai/github-workflows/README.md

 ## Releases

-Release pipeline is triggered on each PR merged to main, which creates a new release incrementing automatically minor version.
+Release pipeline is triggered on each PR merged to main.
+Depending on the commit message (see [Conventional Commit Message](https://www.conventionalcommits.org/en/v1.0.0/)) a new github release will be created.

+If the commit message starts with:

+- `feat!:`, a new major release will be created
+- `feat:`, a new minor release will be created
+- `fix:`, a new patch release will be created

+otherwise no new release will be created.

 ## Contributing